 7. Consider Pulse Surveys

-While pulse surveys are relatively new, they can provide you with a real-time measurement of employee satisfaction over time, which will make it easier to notice trends.
-When conducting a pulse survey, choose a small number of custom questions (4-10) based on your goals.
-The topics should cover a range of areas including motivation, happiness, workload, feelings about the company and work/life balance.
+When conducting a pulse survey, select a few custom questions (4-10 questions) based on your goals.
+The topics could cover a range of areas, including motivation, happiness, workload, feelings about the company and culture, and work/life balance.

 8. Minimize Interruptions

 Make it even easier for employees to respond by reaching them on platforms they are already using at work.
-As more and more companies focus on teamwork, collaboration tools like Slack have become an essential part of a typical employee’s workday.
+As more companies focus on teamwork, collaboration tools have become an essential part of a typical employee’s workday.

 9. Report Your Results

-Finally, unless you take action, your survey questions are pointless!
-The results you uncover need to translate into actionable steps that enhance employee satisfaction within your organization.
-Build employee confidence in your polls by focusing on a few quick changes that show you are willing to take action while tackling the bigger issues with a more detailed plan.
+Build employee confidence in your polls by focusing on a few changes that you can immediately implement, illustrating your willingness to take action while tackling the bigger issues with a more detailed plan.

-Follow the best practices above and start refining your satisfaction survey questions to build a productive, motivated and more engaged workforce.
+Follow the best practices above, refine your satisfaction survey questions, and leverage Polly’s templates for a more productive, highly engaged workforce.